How To Find Your Next Travel Destination—Without Google

 Get Creative With Your Online Search

 While I’d love for everyone to experience the magic of discovering a place by referral, the internet is also at our disposal.
-Rather than using Google and Trip Advisor to search for escape destinations though, there are a few ways you can get creative with your online hunt.
+Rather than using Google or TikTok to search for escape destinations though, there are a few ways you can get creative with your online hunt.

 If you’ve circled in on an area you’d like to visit, but are trying to find a place with specific amenities (picturesque views, cozy B&Bs, vegan dining options), Instagram is an excellent resource for research.
 Simply use geotags to scroll photos of specific locations, taking note of the businesses and places people are tagging in their photos.